Inbound Marketing: Close Stage

-Whenever your business is selling a product or a service, customer testimonials can prompt prospective customers to buy.
+Whenever your business is selling a product or a service, customer testimonials can prompt prospective customers to buy and close the deal.
 Using testimonials in text, audio or video formats, to promote your products in an unbiased fashion can establish credibility and trust.
 If testimonials don’t come across as strong sales pitches, they will go a long way to convert prospects into paying customers.
 Once your business gets good testimonials it is imperative to show them off.
 Add them across your official website: the homepage, contact page, and if need be, create a separate testimonials page.
 From an Inbound Strategy perspective, testimonials must also hit all the pain points of all your buyer personas.
 Many of the prospective customers are seeking to be valued, and look for testimonials that they can relate to.
 Last but not least, one of the most important rules is to use real testimonials from real customers.
 Faking testimonials will tarnish your business’ reputation.
 And even if your business manages to convert leads, they are likely to buy into unrealistic expectations in the long run.

 Site Search and Filter

-At this stage, Free Shipping should constitute a competitive necessity for your business.
+At the close stage, Free Shipping should constitute a competitive necessity for your business.
 As much as people like buying things online, they don’t like waiting for them, especially if shipping costs substantially increase the overall costs.
 Online consumers are always looking for ways to save money and cut costs.
-Free shipping is a valuable tool for promoting your business at the closing stage, improves customer service and encourages them to spend more.
+Free shipping is a valuable tool for promoting your business at the close stage, improves customer service and encourages them to spend more.
 88% of consumers would be more likely to shop at a site online if they were promised free shipping.
 Furthermore, your business should mention that free shipping is available on every website page, with an emphasis on the product pages.
 Another adequate free shipping strategy consists in offering during a predetermined time frame.
-This strategy is ideal in terms of increasing sales during highly competitive seasons, such as the Holiday Seasons of Christmas, Easter, Passover and Ramadan.
+This strategy is ideal in terms of increasing sales during highly competitive seasons, such as the Holiday Seasons of Christmas, Easter, Passover, and Ramadan.